Autumn-Begonia-Demo/ABDemo/README.md

 Simply put, the new git rules will enforce
 - Enforced protected branch (such as main/master), that is
-- Allow forced push (git push -f) for only members with push access (that is, you can bypass the above by using forced push only if you are given the role)
+- Allow forced push (git push -f) for only members with maintainer or admin role (that is, you can bypass the above by using forced push only if you are given the role).

 This will enforce you to push all of your new changes into a branch and use Pull Requests to merge into master/main, thereby protecting it from unstable code changes.